-The heirloom seeds that we have available by mail-order are the hardiest varieties from over 25 years of northern applied research trials on our farm.
+The heirloom seeds that we use and recommend in our workshops are the hardiest varieties from over 25 years of northern applied research trials on our farm.
 A majority of these seed varieties have been handed down from generation to generation right here in the Canadian Prairies.

 This is the time of year that we look forward to foraging for newly emerged buds of the Balsam Poplar of northwestern Canada.
 The essence of spring in a jar, the resin of the buds are infused with a carrier oil and beeswax to create a botanical salve that has been used as an anti-inflamatory and antibacterial topical treatment for generations.